nodists/nodist/README.md

 ## Usage
 The `v` in front of a version number is optional.

+All commands implicitly install the specified version before using it, if it isn't already installed.

 ### Install a version
 Checks, if the version is installed and downloads it if not.
 ```